-Figure 4a demonstrates ASRD scores averaged for Italian regions.
 Figure 5 displays the dynamic nature of ASRD, exampled by three industries for 2013 and 2019.
-The subfigures clearly indicate that the same industry might use different skills and can be skill-related to different industries in different locations, underlines the importance of regional scale and inadequateness of global relatedness measures.
+The subfigures indicate that the same industry might use different skills and be skill-related to different industries in different locations, underlining the importance of regional scale and inadequateness of global relatedness measures.

 Figure 4.
-Skill relatedness density and skill complexity index of Italian regions.
+Skill Relatedness Density and Skill Complexity Index of Italian Regions